-67-68-69.
+67, 68, 69.
 BRASS METHODS.
-A class in brass instruments is conducted as an introduction to the teaching of brass instruments and as demonstrations of class teaching of these instruments.
+Private instruction in brass instruments conducted as an introduction to the teaching of brass instruments and as demonstrations of class teaching of these instruments.
 The instruments to be taught include Cornet, Mellophone, French Horn, Trombone, Baritone, and Tuba.
 Active participation in a training band constitutes a part of this course.
-One credit; autumn, winter, spring; arranged.
+One to four credits; autumn, winter, spring; arranged.

-71-72-73.
+71, 72, 73.
 WOODWIND METHODS.
-A class conducted as an introduction to the teaching of such woodwinds as Clarinet, Oboe, Flute, and Bassoon with demonstrations of the class teaching of these instruments.
-One credit; autumn, winter, spring; arranged.
+Private instruction in the teaching of such woodwinds as Clarinet, Oboe, Flute, and Bassoon with demonstrations of the class teaching of these instruments.
+One to four credits; autumn, winter, spring; arranged.

-84-85-86.
+84, 85, 86.
 STRING METHODS.
-A class in playing of Violin, Viola, Cello, and Bass, as an introduction to the teaching of these instruments and as a demonstration of class teaching.
-One credit; autumn, winter, spring; arranged.
+Private instruction in the playing of Violin, Viola, Cello, and Bass, as an introduction to the teaching of these instruments and as a demonstration of class teaching.
+One to four credits; autumn, winter, spring; arranged.

-87-88-89.
+87, 88, 89.
 PERCUSSION METHODS.
-Methods of teaching and instruction in the various percussion instruments.
-One-half credit; autumn, winter, spring; arranged.
+Private instruction in teaching and instruction in the various percussion instruments.
+One credit; autumn, winter, spring; arranged.